marcoverpas/Leeds_lectures_2026/README.md

 1. Fixed prices and zero net profits
 1. No state, no outside money (cash)

-The associated accounting matrices are:
+The associated accounting tables are:

 #### Table 1.
 Balance-sheet matrix